Maple Glazed Carrots

 - Cut carrot pieces on the diagonal, making them close to the same size and shape.

-- Add olive oil to the frying pan and heat to medium hot (the oil should look shimmery, but not be smoking when you add the carrots.)
+- Add olive oil and butter to the frying pan and heat to medium hot (the oil should look shimmery, but not be smoking when you add the carrots.)

 - Add the carrots (you should hear a slight sizzling sound.)

-- Saute carrots 3-4 minutes, or until the surface looks slightly blistered and starting to color.
+- Cook the carrots 3-4 minutes, or until the surface looks slightly blistered and starting to color.

 - Turn down heat to low, add maple syrup, and stir to coat carrots.